 Weather (…and bad weather periods)

-The rainy season or the monsoon season starts from mid-June and continues till September.
-However, there may still be rains in early October.
-Spring and Autumn seasons have clear weather and dry as well.
+The rainy season or the monsoon season starts in mid-June and continues till September.
+However, there may still be rain in early October.
+Spring and Autumn seasons have clear weather and are dry as well.
 The temperature in the higher attitudes is influenced by the local conditions such as the altitude itself.
 The weather may change on short notice in higher altitudes.
 October to November/December is the most popular season for Everest Base Camp Trek.

 The flight to and from the hill town of Lukla is relatively uncertain due to its typical geographical location.
 Flights are often delayed due to bad weather conditions due to which most of the flights start early in the day.
 Trekkers are therefore advised to spare some days for such delays during the trek owing to the bad weather periods.

 The details of the expenses included and excluded are mentioned in the respective sections.
 However, it is to be noted that trekkers should bear the expenses of their own food, accommodation, and other activities in case they arrive prior to the starting of the trekking expedition or extend their stay after the tour.
 Furthermore, in case the flight gets delayed and trekkers are stuck in either trekking areas such as Lukla or in a city such as Kathmandu due to such delay, they should bear the expenses of food, accommodation, etc. on their own as these delays take the stay outside the decided itinerary.